 While they aren’t as popular today as they were in the past, pier and beam foundations are still being built because they’re easy to insulate, repair, and offer easy access to electrical wiring and plumbing in a way that slab foundations don’t.
 For example, to access the plumbing in a house on a slab foundation the contractor needs to use a jackhammer to break up the floor.
 Compared to that, accessing the plumbing in a pier and beam foundation is a cinch.

-If you’re having trouble with your pier and beam foundation and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for a free inspection and estimate.
+If you’re having trouble with your pier and beam foundation and you’re in our service area in Nebraska, Iowa, Kansas, and Missouri, contact us today for an inspection and estimate.